frontenddogma/web-development-glossary/manuscript/s.md

 Specificity
 : A part of the CSS cascade and the mechanism how declarations are applied, as specificity can be the deciding factor.
 A selector’s specificity is calculated by counting a) whether it comes from a `style` attribute, b) how many ID attributes it contains, c) how many other attributes and pseudo-classes it contains, and d) the number of element names and pseudo-elements involved.
 The four resulting numbers yield the specificity, as with `1,0,0,0` for a `style` attribute, or `0,0,2,1` for a selector like `div.message.error`.
 If specificity decides on whether a declaration is applied, the declaration wins whose selector’s specificity is higher, that is, the individual numbers are compared, from left to right, and whichever selector hits a higher number wins.
 (Otherwise, per the cascade, order will have the final say.)

+Spectre
+: A vulnerability that affects modern microprocessors that perform branch prediction.
+On most processors, the speculative execution resulting from a branch misprediction may leave observable side effects that may reveal private data to attackers.
+Spectre was discovered in 2018.&nbsp;[†](#w-spectre)

 Speed Index
 : A page load performance metric that shows how quickly the contents of a page are visibly populated.
 Speed Index is the average time at which visible parts of the page are displayed.
 Expressed in milliseconds, and dependent on the size of the view port, the lower the score, the better.&nbsp;[‡](#m-speed-index)